Taking Methylphenidate HCl Chewable Tablets - Adults and Children (6 years and over)1†

-Methylphenidate Hydrochloride Chewable Tablets are usually taken 2 to 3 times a day.
+Methylphenidate HCl Chewable Tablets are usually taken 2 to 3 times a day.

-Chew Methylphenidate Hydrochloride Chewable Tablets well and swallow with at least 8 ounces (a full glass) of water or other liquid.
-Methylphenidate Hydrochloride Chewable Tablets can swell and cause choking if enough liquid is not taken with them.
-Get emergency medical care if you have chest pain, vomiting, or trouble swallowing, or breathing after taking a Methylphenidate Hydrochloride Chewable Tablet.
+Chew Methylphenidate HCl Chewable Tablets well and swallow with at least 8 ounces (a full glass) of water or other liquid.
+Methylphenidate HCl Chewable Tablets can swell and cause choking if enough liquid is not taken with them.1 Get emergency medical care if chest pain, vomiting, trouble swallowing or breathing occurs after taking a Methylphenidate HCl Chewable Tablet.

-From time to time, your doctor may stop Methylphenidate Hydrochloride Chewable Tablets treatment for a while to check ADHD symptoms.
+From time to time, your doctor may stop treatment with Methylphenidate HCl Chewable Tablets for a while to check ADHD symptoms.

-Your doctor may do regular checks of the blood, heart, and blood pressure while taking Methylphenidate Hydrochloride Chewable Tablets.
-Children should have their height and weight checked often while taking Methylphenidate Hydrochloride Chewable Tablets.
-Methylphenidate Hydrochloride Chewable Tablets treatment may be stopped if a problem is found during these check-ups.
+Your doctor may do regular checks of the blood, heart, and blood pressure while taking Methylphenidate HCl Chewable Tablets.
+Children should have their height and weight checked often while taking Methylphenidate HCl Chewable Tablets.
+Treatment with Methylphenidate HCl Chewable Tablets may be stopped if a problem is found during these check-ups.

-If you or your child takes too much Methylphenidate Hydrochloride Chewable Tablets or overdoses, call your doctor or poison control center right away, or get emergency treatment.
+If you or your child takes too many Methylphenidate HCl Chewable Tablets or overdoses, call your doctor or poison control center right away or get emergency treatment.

-Your child has tics or Tourette's syndrome, or a family history of Tourette's syndrome.
-Tics are hard-to-control repeated movements of sounds.
+have tics or Tourette's syndrome or a family history of Tourette's syndrome.
+Tics are hard-to-control repeated movements or sounds.

-Your child is taking (or has taken within the past 14 days) an anti-depression medicine called a monoamine oxidase inhibitor (MAOI).
+are taking or have taken within the past 14 days an antidepression medicine called a monoamine oxidase inhibitor or MAOI

 Important Safety Information